NINJOE-1/SYSC3303Project/README.md

 ## Expected Output

-The code below is a sample output:
+The code below is a sample output:<br>

-Elevator has reached 3
+Elevator has reached 3<br>
-Elevator picking up passengers
+Elevator picking up passengers<br>
-Elevator moved to floor 2
+Elevator moved to floor 2<br>
-Elevator has reached 1
+Elevator has reached 1<br>
-Elevator dropping off passengers
+Elevator dropping off passengers<br>
-Elevator completed request at Sat Feb 03 12:05:41 EST 2024
+Elevator completed request at Sat Feb 03 12:05:41 EST 2024<br>

-Request at SAT Feb 03 12:10:00 EST 2024 (2->8) is being processed
+Request at SAT Feb 03 12:10:00 EST 2024 (2->8) is being processed<br>
-Elevator has reached 2
+Elevator has reached 2<br>
-Elevator picking up passengers
+Elevator picking up passengers<br>
-Elevator moved to floor 3
+Elevator moved to floor 3<br>
-Elevator moved to floor 4
+Elevator moved to floor 4<br>
-Elevator moved to floor 5
+Elevator moved to floor 5<br>
-Elevator moved to floor 6
+Elevator moved to floor 6<br>
-Elevator moved to floor 7
+Elevator moved to floor 7<br>
-Elevator has reached 8
+Elevator has reached 8<br>
-Elevator dropping off passengers
+Elevator dropping off passengers<br>
-Elevator completed request at Sat Feb 03 12:10:59 EST 2024
+Elevator completed request at Sat Feb 03 12:10:59 EST 2024<br>

 ## Logging:
-The program uses the `java.util.logging.Logger` for logging any sort of unexpected errors or events.
+The program uses the `java.util.logging.Logger` for logging any sort of unexpected errors or events.<br>
 Log messages are displayed in the console in the IDE.

 ## Diagrams:

 The UML diagram can be found for this project can be found using the link:

+The Sequence diagram for all the classes and functions can be found using this link:

+The Sequence diagram for the program's execution can be found using this link: